MaterializeInc/materialize/doc/user/content/get-started/quickstart.md

       LIMIT 10;
       ```

-{{< tip >}}

-- Before creating an index, consider its memory usage as well as its compute
-  cost implications.

-- In Materialize, underlying data structures that are being maintained for an
-  index (or a materialized view) can be reused by other views/queries.
-As
-  such, an existing index may be sufficient to support your queries.

-- If you have created various views to act as the building blocks for a view
-  from which you will serve the results, creating an index only on the serving
-  view may be sufficient depending upon your query patterns and usage.

-- Even without indexes, Materialize can optimize computations for queries.
-  However, this underlying work is discarded after each query run.

-{{</ tip >}}

 ## Step 5.
-Create views to find auction flippers in real time.
+Find auction flippers in real time.

-In Materialize, underlying data structures that are being maintained for an
-index (or a materialized view) can be reused by other views/queries.
-This step
-creates two views:
+Auction flippers are users who buy an item in one auction and resell the same
+item at a higher price within an 8-day period.
+This step finds auction flippers
+in real time, based on incoming auction flipping activity data and known
+flippers data.
+Specifically, this step creates:

-- One view to find auction flipping activities.
+- A view to find auction flipping activities.
+Results are updated as new data
+  comes in from the data generator.

+- A table that maintains known auction flippers.
+You will manually enter new
+  data to this table.

-- Another view to find auction flippers based on flipping activities.
+- A view to immediately flag auction flippers based on data in the flipping

-The two views can use the index on `winning_bids`.
+  activities view and the known auction flippers table.

 1. Create a view to detect auction flipping activities.
-For the purposes of this
+For this
-   quickstart (where data is emitted every 1 second), auction flipping
-   activities are those activities where the winning bidder of an item in one
+   quickstart, auction flipping activities are those activities where the
-   auction is the seller of the same item at a higher price in another auction
+   winning bidder of an item in one auction is the seller of the same item at a
-   within an 8-day period.
+   higher price in another auction within an 8-day period.

     ```mzsql
     CREATE VIEW flip_activities AS